yormi/rpi-haskell-builder/README.md

 # Haskell Build Environment with Cabal on Raspberry Pi

+**Still haven't manage to make it work !**

+I got stuck with an executable that needs `glibc` to be 2.29 but the current Raspberry OS uses `glibc` 2.28...
+(February 1st 2021)

 We share this here in case it can help folks out there.